-You spend one third of your life sleeping and lying in close proximity to your pillow and mattress, you breath deeply when asleep, your body heals, detoxifies and your brain cleans, preserves memories and locks in what you’ve learnt.
+You spend one-third of your life sleeping and lying in close proximity to your pillow and mattress, you breathe deeply when asleep, your body heals, detoxifies and your brain cleans, preserves memories and locks in what you’ve learnt.
 So I think choosing a good mattress and pillow is a very important step to good health.

 You can’t get rid of toxic chemicals entirely from your life, but you can make a difference for yourself and your family’s environment.
 A good mattress can be expensive they range from $600 to $20,000!
 So like myself I checked to see when our mattress was made (after 2015) and I have bought a mattress protector and a topper to help minimize any toxic off-gassing until I can afford new mattresses.
 The mattress protectors and toppers should be either wool, organic cotton with a tight weave or 100% latex.